Vision and Values

 Our 6 Core Values

-‘Values’ are the long-term underlying principles used in deciding what is morally good and bad and morally right and wrong.
+‘Values’ are the long-term underlying principles used in deciding what is morally right and to help guide us in making right choices.
 We believe that if the values education underpins everything we do, then it will not only enhance the quality teaching and learning, but will support the children to make a positive contribution to the development of a fair, just and civil society.